Skip to main content Go to home page

 • Intensity of use.
 The intensity of the qualifying versus non-qualifying use.
 For example, if 70% of the building is designed to be used as a professional office suite and the other 30% of the building is designed to be used as a single apartment for a couple or small family, there is a greater intensity of the qualifying use.

 • Level of investment.
-The level of investment undertaken by the landowner.
-A greater investment in the component of the building designed for a qualifying use provides an inference that the land could be used primarily for a qualifying use.
+The level of investment undertaken by the property’s owner.
+A greater investment in the component of the building designed for a qualifying use provides an inference that the property could be used primarily for a qualifying use.

 • Amount of return on investment (if each use provides a return on investment).
-Where a greater proportion of the return is derived from that part of the building that has a qualifying use, it is more likely that the land will have a qualifying use.
+Where a greater proportion of the return is derived from that part of the property that has a qualifying use, it is more likely that the property will have a qualifying use.

-• Zoning of land.
-The zoning of the land as well as any overlays, planning restrictions or covenants which impact the purpose or intended purpose of the land and buildings.
-For example, land that is located in a commercial zone and is limited to specific non-commercial purposes is more likely to have a qualifying use.
+• Zoning of the property.
+The zoning of the property as well as any overlays, planning restrictions or covenants which impact the purpose or intended purpose of the property and its buildings.
+For example, a property that is located in a commercial zone and is limited to specific non-commercial purposes is more likely to have a qualifying use.

-A key question of characterisation for mixed use property is whether the use of the property imparts on the property the necessary character of it being used primarily used for that use.
+The inquiry is also directed at whether the use of the property imparts on the property the necessary character of it being primarily used for that use.
 To this end, the use of the property must not be minimal, slight, intermittent or spasmodic to be considered the sole or primary use.

 • the amount of capital expenditure, current expenditure, revenue and profit attributable to the commercial use is more significant than for the residential use.

-To obtain certainty as to whether the mixed use property has a qualifying use, Wei could apply to the Commissioner for a private ruling.
+To obtain certainty as to whether the mixed-use property has a qualifying use, Wei could request a private ruling from the Commissioner.

 • designed for occupation by students of a higher education provider; and